Whitworth Community High School: Academic achievement

 In 2017 73% of students achieved the new headline measure of at least the new GCSE grade 4 in both English and Maths, making Whitworth Community High School the most improved school in Lancashire on this measure.

 Inspection results

 Whitworth Community High School is designated as ‘Good’ in all categories by Ofsted, following an inspection in December 2014.

 Safeguarding was described as ‘exemplary’ by an Ofsted HMI team in December 2015.

 School leadership and staffing

-Since 2013/14 the head of Whitworth Community High School has been Gillian Middlemas.
+Since 2024/25 the head of Whitworth Community High School has been A Oliver.

 The senior leadership team comprises the head, a deputy, 4 assistant heads and the School Business Manager.